-Angelica works on the digital side of JGPR, as a website developer and digital specialist.
-Her primary duties are working on website development and content creation and making sure that our clients always have an up-to-date websites, social media, and digital communications.
+Angelica works per diem on the digital side of JGPR, as a website developer and digital specialist.
+Her primary duties are working on website development and content creation and making sure that our clients have modern, up-to-date websites.
 She recently finished the Off the Vine Tuscan Grille site.